AK-7

-AK-7, also known as "The Musical Phenomenon", is a Mexican Duranguense band formed in 2007.
+AK-7, also known as "The Musical Phenomenon", is a Mexican duranguense band formed in 2007.
 They released their first album with ten songs, three of them unpublished and a bonus track.

 History

 On May 28, 2007, 7 long-time members of the group of K-Paz De La Sierra left because of disputes with the former lead singer Sergio Gómez, and formed a new group named AK-7.
 The name is derived from "Antes(Before) K-Paz" and the number of members that left.
-They released their first album soon after, El Avion de Las Tres, following their first single of the same name "El Avion De Las Tres".
+They released their first album soon after, El Avion de Las Tres, following their first single of the same name "El Avión de las Tres".

 On April 1, 2008, AK-7 announced they were recording a new album called Renaciendo.
-Singles from the album were "Digale" and "Hotel De Carretera".
+Singles from the album were "Digale" and "Hotel de Carretera".

 On February 23, 2010, AK-7 released their third album, Reafirmando El Vuelo, with the singles "Loco Enamorado" and "El Diferente".